How to Install QElectroTech on Ubuntu 26.04, 24.04 and 22.04

 Conclusion

-QElectroTech is ready on Ubuntu with either the current Snap build or the distro-maintained APT package, and the launcher opens the same schematic editor once you are in a graphical session.
-Keep Snap for the newest stable branch, use APT for Ubuntu-managed packages, and use the official download and collection links above when you need portable builds or extra symbols.
+QElectroTech is ready on Ubuntu with the current Snap build, the stable GitHub AppImage helper, or the distro-maintained APT package, and each method opens the same schematic editor once you are in a graphical session.
+Keep Snap for automatic refreshes, use the AppImage helper for upstream stable release assets with digest checks, choose APT for Ubuntu-managed packages, and use the official collection links above when you need extra symbols.

 Follow LinuxCapable